GuillaumeIM/EPF-RUDN--Health-care-/README.md

 ## Objective :
 **The goal of this project is to find the areas furthest from a densely populated hospital and doctor.
 This for different age groups and for a region or the whole country.
 And that in an automatic way with the choices of the user**
+## Warning
+The program is very heavy and can take a long time to run.
+That's why you can choose to take into consideration (or not) the doctors in your analysis.

+If you want to take the doctors into consideration the execution time of the code on my computer is about 8 minutes, if you don't take them into consideration the duration is 3 minutes.

+My configuration:
+Ram: 16 GB (2 x 8 GB), 3000 MHz
+Processor: Intel Core i7-9700K (3.6 GHz)
+Storage: Samsung 970 EVO Plus, 1 TB, M.2

+My configuration being very powerful it may take much more time for you to run the program!
 ## Code operation :

 This project is realized with the python programming language using the arcpy library.